Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Experiments

-As shown in Fig. \ref{vis}(b), these images contain large dark regions, which are not pathological changing regions and may cause complicated characteristics for the model learning.
-These characteristics are not well learned via previous training because the attention regions are likely to focus on the dark regions.
+We exploit Grad-CAM \cite{Selvaraju_2017_ICCV} to highlight the attention regions in the images.
+As shown in Fig. \ref{vis}(a), attention regions from the MSML-TSAL model are consistent with the regions from the doctor.
+For example, based on the prior knowledge of doctors, A-line has an obvious horizontal-line region in the upper part of the images, while the lower part of the image is dark.
+Corresponding to the attention heatmaps, the visualized attention regions perform consistent results with doctors' diagnosis.
+From Fig. \ref{vis}(b), we find that these images contain large dark regions, which are not pathological changing regions and may cause complicated characteristics for the model learning.
+These characteristics are not well learned via previous training, because the attention regions are likely to focus on the dark regions as shown in Fig. \ref{vis}(b).
 Thus, these images should join in further training for their complicated information.